abrookins/django-prefect-example/README.md

 [14/Oct/2022 00:43:41] "GET /run_flow_immediately HTTP/1.1" 200 0
 ```

 What happened?
-Your flow run in the server process.
+Your flow ran in the server process.
 It finished, and then
 Django returned an HTTP response.
 Check the docstrings for this view -- you
 can run flows like this, but you may not want to in a Django web request.